DAryanMR/SurfXPiRT/README.md

 - Then run 'sudo update-surfxpirt' to get latest updates of custom scripts and configs.
 This way you won't have to manually configure the packages after cloning.
 (You still have to resize the filesystem tho.)

-I attempted to install Vanilla Debian with LXDE Desktop environment on Microsoft's legendary Surface RT, and hopefully tried to take the opensurface project one step further.
+I attempted to install Vanilla Debian with XFCE Desktop environment on Microsoft's legendary Surface RT, and hopefully tried to take the opensurface project one step further.

 Supported features: WiFi, Bluetooth, HWA, Audio Output, VLC, WebGL, Responsive Touchscreen, thermal management, etc.